Friday, September 12, 2014

 Sunday, January 19, 2014

-One of my works: Traum und Trauma 14 (Detail), will be exhibited at Luhring Augustine in the Postcards from the Edge show with art by Vito Acconci, Kiki Smith, John Baldessari, Catherine Opie, Ed Ruscha, Lawrence Weiner, and others.
+One of my works: Traum und Trauma 14 (Detail), will be exhibited at Luhring Augustine gallery in New York, in the Postcards from the Edge show with art by Vito Acconci, Kiki Smith, John Baldessari, Catherine Opie, Ed Ruscha, Lawrence Weiner, and others.
 All proceeds from sales of the work go to Visual AIDS, an organization that raises awareness about AIDS and supports artists living with the disease.

 Friday, November 22, 2013

 Earlier this year, two of my sound art works were exhibited on a lathe cut polycarbonate record at the 55th Venice Biennale.
 The work was presented as part of the Road to Nowhere panel discussion at the University of Venice.
 The sound art works on the disc where: The Snow of Your Name, with music by myself, Ariel Lorca, Eleonor Sandresky (Philip Glass Ensemble), Mick Rossi (Philip Glass Ensemble), and David Crowell (Philip Glass Ensemble); and: Oannes (Reprise), with music by myself, Ariel Lorca, Julia Kent (Antony and the Johnsons), Jem Finer (The Pogues), and Andrew Sterman (Philip Glass Ensemble).
 You can hear one of the compositions here: https://soundcloud.com/paulamlehn/oannes-reprise This is the second time my work has been presented at Venice.
 In 2005, one of my text works, Untitled, was exhibited at the Isola della Poesia, at the 51st Venice Biennale.

 Wednesday, October 30, 2013

 Painter Gerhard Richter is providing cover art for several of my forthcoming album works: Blood of Union, The Heart Flutters on a Thread and Loves the Errors of Its Killer, and: A Walk to the End of the World.
 My heartfelt thanks to Gerhard.